White Uno Gang: History

 In October 1987, they attempted to extort Rimini trader Savino Grossi.
 Grossi had been receiving extortion threats for some time, and informed the police, who organised a sting operation.
 On 3 October 1987, following instructions from the gang, he drove along the A14, with a police officer hiding in his luggage rack, and others following a short distance behind.
 He stopped at a flyover just before the tollbooth near Cesena, where he was supposed to deposit a briefcase containing 1,500,000 lire.
 With the intervention of the police, a gunfight broke out in which superintendent Antonio Mosca was seriously injured, he died on 29 July 1989 as a result of his injuries.
 The gang managed to escape without being apprehended.

-The operation was attended by inspector Baglioni, whose own investigations in 1994 would allow him to discover the identities of the gang.
+The operation was attended by inspector Luciano Baglioni whose investigations in 1994, together with inspector Pietro Costanza, would allow to discover the identities of the gang.
 The murder of Antonio Mosca would be the first in a series committed by the gang.

 In early 1988, the gang killed two security guards and wounded another during supermarket raids; Giampiero Picello on 30 January 1988 in Rimini, and Carlo Beccari on 19 February 1988 in Casalecchio di Reno.
 Francesco Cataldi, a colleague of Beccari, was also wounded during this robbery.

 On 20 April 1988, two carabinieri, Cataldo Stasi and Umberto Erriu, were killed after they stopped the gang at a car park in Castel Maggiore, near Bologna.
 Carabiniere Domenico Macauda was subsequently found to have intentionally misdirected the investigation and manipulated evidence, he was convicted to eight years in prison.

 In 1989, Adolfino Alessandri, a 52-year-old eyewitness, was shot dead during a supermarket robbery in the Corticella neighbourhood of Bologna.

 In 1990, the White Uno Gang killed a total of six people.
 On 15 January 1990, pensioner Giancarlo Armorati was seriously injured during a post office robbery, which injured 55 others, in Via Mazzini in Bologna.
 He died a year later from his injuries.
 On 6 October 1990, street cleaner Primo Zecchi was killed after writing down the criminals' license plate number.

 On 23 December 1990, the gang opened fire on Romani caravans in Via Gobetti, Bologna killing Rodolfo Bellinati and Patrizia Della Santina, and injuring others.
 On 27 December 1990, 50-year-old Luigi Pasqui was killed in a robbery at a Castel Maggiore petrol station while trying to raise the alarm; a few minutes later the gang killed Paride Pedini, who had approached the white Uno they had just abandoned.